Sarah Hogg, Viscountess Hailsham: Business

 As Chairman of 3i Group from 2002, she became the first woman to chair a FTSE 100 company.

 In 2010 she was appointed the Chairman of the Financial Reporting Council.
 She is also the chairman of Frontier Economics Limited.
 Other current and former board memberships include the Financial Conduct Authority, BG Group, the BBC, P&O Cruises, P&O Princess, and Eton College.

 Personal life

-Hogg is married to Douglas Hogg, 3rd Viscount Hailsham and together they have two children:
+Hogg married Douglas Hogg in 1968.
+They have a son and a daughter.